 Our example of Christ cannot stop at the threshold of the church, but must continue into the world in every, single situation we encounter.

 James said that our example of Christ cannot stop at the threshold of the church, but must continue into the world in every, single situation we encounter.
 There is no way anyone could sustain the sort of pressures life will throw at you without the presence of God!!
 Worship is what keeps you in His presence.

-The book of James is a protest against that very hypocrisy and calls Christians to show the world the transformation Christ has performed!
+The book of James is a protest against hypocrisy within the church and he calls upon Christians to show the world the transformation Christ has performed!
 The world is watching, always, to see if you’re living what you say you believe.
 That’s where a lifestyle of worship comes in.
-The wisdom of James is found in, first, controlling the mouth, and then using it for a singular purpose from which your faith will grow on the inside of you and will show on the outside of you: The worship of the Lord.
-“Worship” includes not only the act of singing and giving thanks to the Lord in singular moments in time, but, in order walk in the fullness of what God created worship to be, you must also have a lifestyle of worship.
-This means your life, your speech, your behaviors, your habits and responses consistently reflect that you actively and frequently spent time in God’s presence through worship.
+The wisdom of James is found in, first, controlling the mouth, and then using your mouth it for a singular purpose from which your faith will grow on the inside of you and will show on the outside of you: The worship of the Lord.
+“Worship” includes not only the act of singing and giving thanks to the Lord in singular moments in time, but, in order walk in the fullness of what God created worship to be, you must also have a lifestyle of worship to support your faith.

+Living a lifestyle of worship means your life, your speech, your behaviors, your habits and responses consistently reflect that you actively and frequently spent time in God’s presence through worship.
 That is where the miracle-working power is everyone is always singing about!
 You cannot spend time in the presence of the Father and walk away unchanged, not if you’re truly worshipping.
 Not if you’re living a lifestyle of worship.
 Worship is completely God-centered and God-focused.
 “Every” evil work is present where there is envy or strife of any kind, James said.
 Did you see that word?
-E.V.E.R.Y. evil work- that means that nothing is off the table to blow up in your face when arguments and jealousies are given space in your life.
+E.V.E.R.Y. evil work- that means that nothing is off the table to blow up in your face when arguments, carnal behavior and thinking and jealousies and other “flesh” behaviors are given space in your life.
 What a fire we some times set ablaze with our words!
-Control your mouth and instead use its power to worship the Lord!
-(Want to learn more?
-Read the entire book of James right here – it’s short!)
+Do what James said- use the creative power of your mouth, “the fruit of your lips” (Hebrews 13:15) to praise the Lord!